GRAINS-Wheat falls on weak U.S. demand, Ukraine grain shipments

 U.S. corn export sales reached 849,300 tonnes last week, in line with analyst expectations.

-(Reporting by Christopher Walljasper; Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; editing by Diane Craft)
+(Reporting by Christopher Walljasper; Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; editing by Grant McCool)

 ((Christopher.Walljasper@thomsonreuters.com; 1 630 269 3072; Reuters Messaging: christopher.walljasper.thomsonreuters.com@reuters.net))